mrkkrp/zip/README.md

 This is a feature-rich, memory-efficient, and type-safe library to manipulate Zip archives.
-The library is the most complete and efficient implementation of .ZIP specification in Haskell (at least from open-sourced ones).
+The library is the most complete and efficient implementation of the .ZIP specification in Haskell (at least from the open-sourced ones).
 In particular, it's created with large multimedia data in mind and provides all features users might expect, comparable in terms of feature-set with libraries like `libzip` in C.

 ## Why this library is written

-There are a few libraries to work with Zip archives, yet every one of them provides only a subset of all the functionality a user may need (obviously the libraries provide functionality that their authors needed) and otherwise is flawed in some way so it cannot be easily used in some situations.
-Let's examine all the libraries available on Hackage to understand motivation for this package.
+There are a few libraries to work with Zip archives, yet every one of them provides only a subset of useful functionality or otherwise is flawed in some way so it cannot be easily used in some situations.
+Let's examine all libraries available on Hackage to understand the motivation for this package.

 ### zip-archive

 `zip-archive` is a widely used library.
 It's quite old, well-known and simple to use.
-However it creates Zip archives purely, as `ByteStrings`s in memory that you can then write to the file system.
-This is not acceptable if you work with more-or-less big data.
-For example, if you have collection of files with total size of 500 MB and you want to pack them into archive, you can easily consume up to 1 GB of memory (the files plus resulting archive).
-Not always you can afford to do this or do this at scale.
-Even if you want just to look at list of archive entries it will read it into memory in all its entirety.
+However, it creates Zip archives purely, as `ByteStrings`s in memory.
+This is not acceptable if you work with big data.
+For example, if you have a collection of files with the total size 500 MB and you want to pack them into an archive, you can easily consume up to 1 GB of memory (the files plus the resulting archive).
+This is not always affordable.
+Even if you want just to look at the list of archive entries it will read the entire archive into memory.

 ### LibZip

-This is a binding to C library [`libzip`][libzip].
+This is a binding to the C library [`libzip`][libzip].
 There is always a certain kind of trouble with bindings.
-For example, you need to take care that target library is installed and its version is compatible with the version of your binding.
-Yes, this means additional headaches.
-It should be just “plug and play”, but now you need to watch out for compatibility.
+For example, you need to ensure that the target library is installed and its version is compatible with the version of your binding.

 It's not that bad with libraries that do not break their API for years, but it's not the case with `libzip`.
 As the maintainer of `LibZip` puts it: